PoCInnovation/Pool2024/software/day02/3 - noSQL/README.md

 need a database.<br>
 It has many usage and ways, the most popular is [SQL database](https://en.wikipedia.org/wiki/SQL) or also called [relational database](https://en.wikipedia.org/wiki/Relational_database).
 However, today, we will delve into the world of [NoSQL databases](https://en.wikipedia.org/wiki/NoSQL), and more specifically, [document databases](https://en.wikipedia.org/wiki/Document-oriented_database) like [MongoDB](https://en.wikipedia.org/wiki/MongoDB).

+Let's dive into the exciting world of NoSQL databases! 🚀

 ### Type of database